Hamza bin Laden

-Hamza bin Laden (Note: Full name: Ḥamzat bin Usāma bin Muḥammad bin ʿAwaḍ bin Lādin, حمزة بن أسامة بن محمد بن عوض بن لادن) (9 May 1989 – /2019) was a Saudi-born key member of al-Qaeda.
+Hamza bin Laden (Note: Full name: Ḥamzat bin Usāma bin Muḥammad bin ʿAwaḍ bin Lādin, حمزة بن أسامة بن محمد بن عوض بن لادن) (9 May 1989 – c.
+2019) was a Saudi-born key member of al-Qaeda.
 He was a son of Osama bin Laden.
 On 14 September 2019, U.S. president Donald Trump announced that he was killed in a U.S. counterterrorism operation on the Afghanistan–Pakistan border.
 In 2024, unconfirmed media reports claimed that he was still alive and a senior leader of al-Qaeda.

 Early life and family

-Hamza bin Osama bin Mohammed bin Awad bin Laden was born in 1989 in Jeddah, Saudi Arabia.
+Hamza bin Osama bin Mohammed bin Awad bin Laden was born on 9 May 1989, in Jeddah, Saudi Arabia.

 In January 2001, Hamza, his father and other family members attended the wedding of his brother Mohammed bin Laden in the southern Afghan city of Kandahar.
 Video footage shot in the Ghazni province in November of the same year shows Hamza bin Laden at age 12 and some of his siblings handling U.S. helicopter wreckage and working alongside the Taliban.

 In March 2003, it was claimed that Hamza bin Laden and his brother Saad bin Laden had been wounded and captured in Robat, Afghanistan.
 This claim eventually proved false.
 Actually, Hamza bin Laden, other bin Laden family members, and certain al-Qaeda leaders escaped to Iran, where they were held in detention after the 9/11 attacks.

 Bin Laden married a daughter of Abdullah Ahmed Abdullah when he was 17 years old.

 In August 2018, The Guardian quoted bin Laden's uncles as saying he had married a daughter of 9/11 hijacker Mohamed Atta.
 However, Hamza's brother Omar bin Laden denied the report.
 Also, Mohamed Atta never married or had any children.